AndreaRoMa/hoy_trabajas/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+TThis project was done as a technical test for the company today you work .

-* Ruby version
+* Ruby version  ruby 3.0.2

 * System dependencies

-* Configuration

-* Database creation

-* Database initialization
+* Database sqlite3

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* that create new user, Use the route: http://localhost:3000/users